 Food and Nutrition Education

-Local foods are purchased, promoted and served in the cafeteria or as a snack or taste-test.
+Local foods are purchased, promoted and served in the cafeteria, or as a snack, or taste-test.

-Students participate in education activities related to agriculture, food, health or nutrition
+Kids of all ages participate in education activities related to agriculture, food, health or nutrition

 Students engage in hands-on learning through gardening.

 Starting a school garden may seem daunting, but start small and work towards your goal!
 Check out success stories from schools and their gardens.